MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/services/fetchNextArticlesPageThunk/README.md

-# `fetchNextArticlesPage` Thunk Documentation
+# `fetchNextArticlesPageThunk` Thunk Documentation

-The `fetchNextArticlesPage` thunk is an asynchronous action designed to load the next page of articles if more pages are available.
+The `fetchNextArticlesPageThunk` thunk is an asynchronous action designed to load the next page of articles if more pages are available.
 This thunk uses the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous logic and state updates related to paginated article retrieval.

 ## Parameters